vasyapeteckin/database_layer/README.md

 ## Purpose
 The database_layer module is designed to:
 - Simplify database configuration and connection management.
-- Provide a base structure for defining SQLAlchemy models.
 - Offer reusable, generic services for interacting with database entities asynchronously.

 ## Features
 - Configurable database settings via environment variables or defaults.
 - Support for SQLite and PostgreSQL with asynchronous drivers (aiosqlite and asyncpg).
-- Base model class with schema conversion support.
 - Generic service class for adding, retrieving, and updating records.
 - Asynchronous session management with SQLAlchemy's async_sessionmaker.